Noise-Resilient Quantum Metrology with Quantum Computing: Results

 \subsection{Optimization using quantum computing}

-To achieve noise-resilient quantum metrology in realistic settings, we process the noise-affected state $\tilde{\rho}_{t}$ on a quantum computer to extract and optimize its informative content.
-This transfer stage can be realized using standard quantum techniques such as quantum state transfer or quantum teleportation, which avoid the classical data-loading bottleneck since $\tilde{\rho}_{t}$ remains a quantum state.
+To achieve noise-resilient QM in realistic settings, we process the noise-corrupted state $\tilde{\rho}_{t}$ on a quantum computer to extract and optimize its informative content.
+This transfer stage can be realized using standard quantum techniques such as quantum state transfer \cite{matsukevich2004quantum,chaneliere2005storage,yuan2008experimental,xiang2024enhanced} or quantum teleportation \cite{olmschenk2009quantum,ren2017ground}, which avoid the classical data-loading bottleneck since $\tilde{\rho}_{t}$ remains a quantum state.
 We assume no additional errors are introduced during this step.
 Once $\tilde{\rho}_{t}$ is encoded on a quantum processor, we apply quantum machine learning techniques to extract useful information.
-In particular, we employ quantum principal component analysis (qPCA), a quantum analogue of classical PCA~\cite{greenacre2022principal}, which is widely used for noise filtering. qPCA leverages quantum computational advantages to efficiently extract the dominant components of noise-contaminated quantum states.
+In particular, we employ quantum principal component analysis (qPCA) \cite{lloyd2014quantum}, which leverages quantum computational advantages to efficiently extract the dominant components of noise-corrupted quantum states.

-Experimentally, qPCA can be implemented via multiple copies of the input state~\cite{lloyd2014quantum}, repeated state evolutions~\cite{lin2024hardware}, or variational quantum algorithms using parameterized quantum circuits (PQCs)~\cite{xin2021experimental}.
-Platforms that have realized qPCA include superconducting circuits, nitrogen-vacancy (NV) centers in diamond~\cite{li2021resonant}, and nuclear magnetic resonance systems~\cite{lin2024hardware,xin2021experimental}.
+Experimentally, qPCA can be implemented via multiple copies of the input state~\cite{lloyd2014quantum}, repeated state evolutions~\cite{lin2024hardware}, or variational quantum algorithms~\cite{xin2021experimental}.
+Platforms that have realized qPCA include superconducting circuits \cite{kjaergaard2022demonstration}, NV centers in diamond~\cite{li2021resonant}, and nuclear magnetic resonance~\cite{lin2024hardware,xin2021experimental}.
 Detailed implementation procedures are provided in the \textit{Methods}.
-In this work, both the NV-center experiment and simulations on distributed superconducting processors adopt the variational approach, though other realizations of qPCA are also feasible.
-Since qPCA extracts the dominant (pure) component from the noisy state $\tilde{\rho}_{t}$, we denote the resulting noise-resilient state as $\rho_{\text{NR}}$.
-To quantify the performance enhancement, we compare the accuracy and precision of $\rho_{\text{NR}}$ with those of the original noisy state $\tilde{\rho}_{t}$.
+In this work, both the NV-center experiment and simulations on distributed superconducting processors adopt the variational approach.
+We denote the resulting state after qPCA as $\rho_{\text{NR}}$, where the subscript means this state is more noise-resilient.
+To quantify the performance enhancement, we compare the accuracy and precision of $\rho_{\text{NR}}$ with those of the original noise-corrupted state $\tilde{\rho}_{t}$.